Enterococcus faecalis: Physiology

+Metabolism

+In clinical settings, E. faecalis displays a relatively conserved metabolic profile compared to other enterococcal species.
+A recent large-scale study of urinary isolates from ICU patients showed that E. faecalis consistently metabolizes sorbitol, mannitol, amygdalin and sucrose but lacks the ability to utilize L-arabinose, melibiose, or raffinose—substrates readily used by E. faecium and E. durans.
+This substrate profile provides a reliable metabolic signature that can help distinguish E. faecalis from related species in diagnostic and research contexts.

 Pathogenesis

 E. faecalis is found in most healthy individuals, but can cause endocarditis and sepsis, urinary tract infections (UTIs), meningitis, and other infections in humans.
 Several virulence factors are thought to contribute to E. faecalis infections.
 A plasmid-encoded hemolysin, called the cytolysin, is important for pathogenesis in animal models of infection, and the cytolysin in combination with high-level gentamicin resistance is associated with a five-fold increase in risk of death in human bacteremia patients.
 A plasmid-encoded adhesin called "aggregation substance" is also important for virulence in animal models of infection.

-E. faecalis contains a tyrosine decarboxylase enzyme capable of decarboxylating L-dopa, a crucial drug in the treatment of Parkinson's disease.
-If L-dopa is decarboxylated in the gut microbiome, it cannot pass through the blood-brain barrier and be decarboxylated in the brain to become dopamine.
+E. faecalis contains a tyrosine decarboxylase enzyme capable of decarboxylating L-DOPA, a crucial drug in the treatment of Parkinson's disease.
+If L-DOPA is decarboxylated in the gut microbiome, it cannot pass through the blood-brain barrier and be decarboxylated in the brain to become dopamine.

 Antibacterial resistance

 Multi drug resistance

-E. faecalis is usually resistant to many commonly used antimicrobial agents (aminoglycosides, aztreonam and quinolones.
+E. faecalis is usually resistant to many commonly used antimicrobial agents (aminoglycosides, aztreonam and quinolones).
 The resistance is mediated by the presence of multiple genes related to drug resistance in the chromosome or plasmid.

 Resistance to vancomycin in E. faecalis is becoming more common.
 Treatment options for vancomycin-resistant E. faecalis include nitrofurantoin (in the case of uncomplicated UTIs), linezolid, quinupristin, tigecycline and daptomycin, although ampicillin is preferred if the bacteria are susceptible.
 Quinupristin/dalfopristin can be used to treat Enterococcus faecium but not E. faecalis.

 In root-canal treatments, NaOCl and chlorhexidine (CHX) are used to fight E. faecalis before isolating the canal.
 However, recent studies determined that NaOCl or CHX showed low ability to eliminate E. faecalis.